Friday, 2 December 2011

 Session 5: Way of the Archaeologist-Recording an archaeological site

-The group split into two, half the group learned how to carry out an offset survey with Rowena Hart (GGAT Project Officer), while the rest tried their hand at planning
+The group split into two, half the group learned how to carry out an offset survey with Rowena Hart (GGAT Project Officer), while the rest tried their hand at planning an archaeological feature (they never realised how fun drawing flagstones could be!) and placing levels on their drawing.

 Session 4: The Way of the Archaeologist-initial site visit